chriskpeterson/vuepress2/docs/projects.md

 # Projects and Teams

-At Poly and HPE, I participated in various workstreams and worked on products outside of my day-to-day writing responsibilities.
+At Poly and HPE, I participated in various workstreams and department initiatives.

 ## Poly